-APN members will be able to access NASA and SERVIR-Amazonia networks of researchers and have the opportunity to: (i) collaborate in research; (ii) participate in technical trainings/workshops; (iii) tailor graduate studies (MSc and PhD) and connect with graduate schools within the network; (iv) access online material such as literature, webinars, tutorial, etc.
+APN members are able to access NASA and SERVIR-Amazonia networks of researchers and have the opportunity to: (i) collaborate in research; (ii) participate in technical trainings/workshops; (iii) tailor graduate studies (MSc and PhD) and connect with graduate schools within the network; (iv) access online material such as literature, webinars, tutorial, etc.

 APN members are expected to promote the Program activities within their institution, possibly recruiting students and researchers to contribute to the collective effort.
 As the Program evolves, APN members might be invited to collaborate in the co-development of services in the Program thematic areas: Ecosystem Management, Drought and Fire Risk, Water Resources Management and Hydro-climatic Disasters, and Weather and Climate.

 During the first two years of Program implementation, SERVIR-Amazonia trained more than 240 professionals in geospatial technologies, many of them directly involved as partners in the co-development of services.
 148 trainees came from governmental agencies, and 50 from universities of 5 of the 6 target countries (Brazil, Peru, Colombia, Guyana, Ecuador).
 Eight universities from 4 countries have been actively involved in the co-design of geospatial services.

 Contact our service area leaders